-119 (a) The Commission, on its own motion or on motion of a party, may summarily dispose of the case, a charge, or an issue on any one of the following grounds or under Rule 26.16:
+- (a) The Commission, on its own motion or on motion of a party, may summarily dispose of the case, a charge, or an issue on any one of the following grounds or under Rule 26.16: - 1.
+The charges to be heard, if proved proven, would not constitute cause for removal or discipline;

-- 12. The charges to be heard, if proved, would not constitute cause for removal or discipline. - 123 2.
-The charges to be heard have not been described in sufficient detail. - 3.
-The facts asserted to support a conclusion of discrimination, if proved, do not support that conclusion. - 4.
-The facts asserted to support a discrimination claim have not been described in sufficient detail. - 5.
-The case has become moot.
+- 127 2.
+The charges to be heard have not been described in sufficient detail; - 3.
+The facts asserted to support a conclusion of discrimination, if proved proven, do not support that conclusion; - 4.
+The facts asserted to support a discrimination claim have not been described in sufficient detail; - 5.
+The case has become moot; or

-- 129 6.
-Upon resting his case, the complainant has not carried its/his burden of proof.
-130 - 131 (b) When the Commission summarily disposes of the case or an issue, it shall file a written 132 decision.
+Upon resting his their case, the eComplainant has not carried its/his the required burden of proof.

+136 (b) When the Commission summarily disposes of the case, a charge, or an issue, it shall file a written decision.
 Notice of the decision shall be given to the parties.